danneu/koa-skeleton/README.md

 for development) or by exporting them in the environment (good for production, like on Heroku).

-The defaults are overriden by simply defining the respective variable.

 You can look at `src/config.js` to view these and their defaults.

 | Evironment Variable | Type | Default | Description |